top of page

 Clem quickly remarried on May 26, 1813.
 He registered a marriage bond for $1,250 with Benjamin Estes serving as guarantor.
 Three neighbors, Mr. Estes, a horse trader, Mr. Joshua Tipton, a blacksmith, and Mr. Whitson, also endorsed the bond.
 James Vinson and William McElurath witnessed the marriage certificate that was registered at the Wilson County courthouse, although the wedding actually took place in Sumner County.

 Elizabeth would bear six additional children.
 So, altogether there were thirteen in Clem's family.
-Coincidentally, this was the same number of children born to his parents.

 Children by Elizabeth Sitty Bennett 1782 – 1880